JUNE 2025

 New to the Alliance?

 We are a national partnership of not for profit organisations that support autistic people and their families.
-Our members represent a range of sectors, including adult social care, education, and community support.
-Should this be updated to reflect new members who offer counselling and grants?
+Our members represent a range of sectors, including adult social care, education, community support and more.
 Together they support thousands of autistic children, young people and adults across the UK.

 We work together to share our knowledge, skills and experience in ways which can improve outcomes and reduce inequalities for autistic people - and ultimately help us achieve our vision of a society where autistic people can thrive.